SeldonIO/alibi-detect/doc/source/overview/getting_started.md

 The predictions are returned in a dictionary with as keys `meta` and `data`. `meta` contains the detector's metadata while `data` is in itself a dictionary with the actual predictions.
 It has either `is_outlier` or `is_adversarial` (filled with 0's and 1's) as well as `instance_score` and `feature_score` as keys with numpy arrays as values.

-The exact details will vary slightly from method to method, so we encourage the reader to become familiar with the [types of algorithms supported](../overview/algorithms.md) in odcd.
+The exact details will vary slightly from method to method, so we encourage the reader to become familiar with the [types of algorithms supported](../overview/algorithms.md) in alibi-detect.